ASE4156/ASE4156/README.md

 - `GET /token/getClient`
   - Description:
-    - Retrieves client information associated with a given token.
+    - Retrieves id of client associated with a given token.
   - Request Body:
     - token: string (The token associated with the client)
   - Response: